Interpretable models for forecasting high-dimensional functional time series: Decomposition of high-dimensional functional time series

 To ensure identifiability, several constraints are in place:

 The estimates $\widehat{\mu}(u)$, $\widehat{\alpha}_{i}(u)$, and $\widehat{\delta}^g(u)$ capture the overall mean, the regional mean, and the gender mean, $\X_{it}^{g,\dagger}(u)$ is time-varying and itself an HDFTS.
-Since females and males have different mortality profiles, we adopt a one-way FANOVA in Section~\ref{sec:3.2} or a functional factor model of \cite{LLS+26} in Section~\ref{sec:3.3} to capture the regional pattern.
+Since females and males have different mortality profiles, we sequentially adopt a one-way FANOVA in Section~\ref{sec:3.2} or a functional factor model of \cite{LLS+26} in Section~\ref{sec:3.3} to capture any remaining regional pattern.